antronerds/r2-tutorials/docs/Multiple_Datasets.md

 You can can use the adjustable panel to adapt the megasampler graph.
-In case you splitted one or more datasets according to a specific track in the previous screen, it�s now possible to skip subgroups from your dataset or more interesting, apply different colors for groups within a dataset (see Figure 8).
+In case you splitted one or more datasets according to a specific track in the previous screen, it"s now possible to skip subgroups from your dataset or more interesting, apply different colors for groups within a dataset (see Figure 8).